helm/charts/stable/concourse/README.md

 | `secrets.influxdbPassword` | Password used to authenticate with influxdb | `nil` |
 | `secrets.syslogCaCert` | SSL certificate to verify Syslog server | `nil` |

 For configurable concourse parameters, refer to [values.yaml](values.yaml) `concourse` section.
-All parameters under this section are strickly mapped from concourse binary commands.
-For example if one needs to config concourse external URL, the param `concourse` -> `web` -> `externalUrl` should be set, which is equivalent to running concourse binary as `concourse web --external-url`.
+All parameters under this section are strictly mapped from concourse binary commands.
+For example if one needs to configure the concourse external URL, the param `concourse` -> `web` -> `externalUrl` should be set, which is equivalent to running concourse binary as `concourse web --external-url`.
 For those sub-sections have `enabled`, one will need to set `enabled` to be `true` to use the following params within the section.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.